 Larry and Me

-Larry knew as much about me as anyone.
-I knew almost as much about him.
-This happens when you spend several hours a week walking around Lexington together for a few years.
+Over time, Larry became someone who knew me almost as well as anyone else.
+Spending several hours a week walking around Lexington together for a few years will do that to you.

-I wanted to get to know Larry after our first WoodSongs show.
-He was carrying a large amplifier, struggling a little, but moving.
-I followed, carrying a lighter piece.
-When I caught up to him at our backstage destination, I asked, “You’re the photographer.
+After our first WoodSongs show, I felt a strong urge to get to know Larry better.
+I remember him struggling a bit as he carried a large amplifier, so I followed behind with a lighter piece.
+When we finally reached our destination backstage, I couldn’t help but ask, “You’re the photographer.
 Why are you doing this?”
-Larry replied, “It keeps me young,” before returning for another object.
+Larry simply replied, ”It keeps me young,” before heading back for another object.

-The following week, this old man claimed that he often rode a bicycle.
-So we took a ride.
-I had trouble keeping up with him.
-Larry’s bicycle was better than mine, but he was also in much better shape than me.
-Larry said, “Don’t worry.
-I will train you.”
-His training worked.
-I was riding a hilly eight mile course in 48 minutes last Summer.
-Nevertheless, we always found time to walk for an hour.
-Larry said that we needed to walk for an hour every other day, and eight miles on Saturdays.
+The following week, this elderly man claimed that he often rode a bicycle, so we decided to go for a ride.
+I had trouble keeping up with him as Larry had a better bike and was in much better shape than I was.
+Larry assured me, saying, “Don’t worry, I will train you.”
+His training worked, and soon enough I was able to complete an eight-mile hilly course in just 48 minutes.
+Nevertheless, we always made time to go for an hour-long walk.
+Larry believed it was important to walk for an hour every other day and cover eight miles on Saturdays.

 Larry also helped me with my diet.
-We kept the same weird foods in our refrigerators.
-He complained that I was too thin yesterday, I am eating ice cream for him while I write.
+We had the same unusual foods in our refrigerators.
+Yesterday, he complained that I was too thin, so as I write this, I’m indulging in some ice cream for him.

-A couple of weeks after our first bicycle ride, I found a new apartment, 4/10 mile from Larry’s house.
-Larry and I moved everything in his van.
+A couple of weeks after our first bicycle ride, I found a new apartment just 4/10 of a mile from Larry’s house.
+With Larry’s help, we moved all my belongings in his van.

 I don’t know what happened.
 Can you please come over now and look at my computer?